vivilink/sycamore/README.md

 Install plinkFile library in R if you want to write covariance matrices in .grm.bin format for GCTA

     install.packages("plinkFile")

+Make sure conda can access all packages by adding

+    export PATH="/home/<username>/anaconda3/bin:$PATH"

+to .bashrc file (not only in conda initialize section)

 Parameters
 -----------------